maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 <em class="figure">Bias variance tradeoff</em>

-It is worth saying that the problems with maximum likelihood estimation do not arise when we marginalize over parameters in a Bayesian setting, however this is not discussed in this post and the reader is referred to [PRML](#prml) [3.2].
+It is worth saying that the problems with maximum likelihood estimation do not arise when we marginalize over parameters in a Bayesian setting, however we do not discuss this here and the reader is referred to [PRML](#prml) [3.2] instead.

 Recall that in linking OLS to MLE and RR to MAP we have that:
 <div class="bullet">
-<li> Least squares solution: unbiased, but potentially high variance </li>
+<li> <strong>Least squares solution:</strong> unbiased, but potentially high variance. </li>
-<li> Ridge regression solution: biased, but lower variance than LS</li>
+<li> <strong>Ridge regression solution:</strong> biased, but lower variance than LS.</li>
 </div>
 <br>
-To analyse which of these is preferable we note that ultimately the true thing we care about the generalization error on unseen data.
-In order to start this analysis we consider the prediction for a single new test prediction: $(\mathbf{x}_0, y_0)$.
+To analyse which of these is preferable we note that ultimately the thing we care about is the generalization error on unseen data.
+To start the analysis we consider the prediction for a single new test prediction: $(\mathbf{x}_0, y_0)$.

 <div class="bullet">
 <li> <strong>Least squares predicts:</strong> $\mathbf{x}_0^T \mathbf{w}_{LS}$ </li>